Bev Roberts

 make a home for themselves, creating a family household.
 Their circumstances were very different from those of other spinsters in Geelong who would have lived with parents or family members – and perhaps still held out hopes of marriage.

 Anne seems to have had no inclination to marry and was probably regarded as beyond marriageable age when she arrived in Port Phillip.
-Caroline married several years after Anne's death, and then only at God's direction: as she said, 'I have not taken this step to please anybody, not even my friends, but to please God.'31 They were both women who saw themselves as independent of men, and equal if not superior to them.
-Caroline is said to have declared 'Tell me what a man can do that I cannot!' while Anne declared in a letter to her brother that Caroline 'has a head equal to 10 men at least'.
+Caroline married several years after Anne's death, and then only at God's direction: as she said, 'I have not taken this step to please anybody, not even my friends, but to please God.'

-In colonial Victoria where men greatly outnumbered women, two apparently determined spinsters setting up house together might have been cause for comment at a time when, as one historian has suggested, 'single women were labelled "deviant" not because of their friendships, but because of their refusal to marry . . . women's friendships were a threat simply because they were an alternative to marriage'.32
+In colonial Victoria where men greatly outnumbered women, two apparently determined spinsters setting up house together might have been cause for comment at a time when, as one historian has suggested, 'single women were labelled "deviant" not because of their friendships, but because of their refusal to marry . . . women's friendships were a threat simply because they were an alternative to marriage'.

 on Miss Drysdale taking up her residence on the coast near the township that now bears her name, Mrs. Dodgson then Miss Newcombe [sic] went to reside with her as lady's companion.
-A firm and lasting friendship became established, and the two ladies lived like sisters till the death of Miss Drysdale, when the management of the property was undertaken by Miss Newcombe.34
+A firm and lasting friendship became established, and the two ladies lived like sisters till the death of Miss Drysdale, when the management of the property was undertaken by Miss Newcombe.

 The innocuous-sounding 'living like sisters' is an interesting term.
 In the first half of the 20th century it was a euphemistic way of referring to female couples, but in 19th century Geelong it was probably the only term that people could find to describe the friendship of 'the two ladies'.
 And it was a term that had connotations of a closeness not found in other descriptions of them such as 'two excellent maiden ladies'.

 There was undeniably a strong bond between Anne Drysdale and Caroline Newcomb, and their partnership was predominantly a close, thirteen-year friendship rather than simply a business arrangement.
-But those who may want to categorise their relationship will ultimately find it impossible to place it on the continuum 'At one end of [which] lies committed heterosexuality, at the other uncompromising homosexuality; between, a wide latitude of emotions and sexual feelings.'35
+But those who may want to categorise their relationship will ultimately find it impossible to place it on the continuum 'At one end of [which] lies committed heterosexuality, at the other uncompromising homosexuality; between, a wide latitude of emotions and sexual feelings.'

 On the basis of the little evidence available, the most apposite characterisation of the relationship is in the words of Mrs Craik: 'loving, sustaining and comforting one another, with a tenderness often closer than that of sisters'.